HTTP Load Balancing

 Proxying HTTP Traffic to a Group of Servers

 To pass the requests to a server group, the group name is specified in the proxy_pass directive.
-In the below example, a virtual server running on Nginx, passes all requests to the backend upstream group.
+In the below example, a virtual server running on Nginx passes all requests to the upstream backend group.

 Choosing a Load-Balancing Method

-Nginx open source supports four methods for load-balancing, and Nginx Plus adds two more methods:
+Nginx open-source supports four methods for load-balancing, and Nginx Plus adds two more methods: